For the Love of Gardening

 Here's an example why this is such a great tool:

-One summer day after a major wind storm that took down big trees, some on side roads; my daughter and were driving down a country road and came upon a tree that had fallen across the road.
-Some folks were walking by and explained a road crew would be along shortly to remove it.
+One summer day after a major wind storm that took down big trees; my daughter and were driving down a country road and came upon a tree that had fallen across the road.
+The folks walking by explained a road crew would be along shortly to remove it.

 So carry one in your vehicle…. you never know…